Barcelona Holiday Deals

 Lowest Airfare Guarantee is no longer valid at Flight Centre stores in New Zealand as of Thursday 14 July 2022.
 Click here for more information.

 *Travel restrictions & conditions apply.
-Review any specific conditions stated and our general terms at Terms and Conditions.
 Prices & taxes are in NZD and are correct as at the date of publication & are subject to availability and change without notice.
 Prices quoted are on sale until the dates specified unless otherwise stated or sold out prior.
 Prices are per package.
+We charge a Travel Expert Service Fee for bookings made with our travel experts in store, via email or over the phone and an Online Booking Fee for flight bookings made online.
+These fees are charged in addition to the advertised price and displayed fares.
+Merchant fees apply and depend on your chosen payment method.
+View Booking Terms and Conditions for more information.